icsbookmarket/icsbookmarket.github.io/index.md

 ## Book Detail Page

-Shows the brief description of the book written by the seller
+Shows a brief description of the book written by the seller.

 <img class="ui image" src="/images/book_detail.png">

 ## Contact Seller Page

-Send Message to the seller
+Allows potential buysers to send a message to the seller.

 <img class="ui image" src="/images/contact_seller.png">